 The Balkan War Has Exposed the Weakness of China

 By Gerald Segal International Herald Tribune

-The writer is director of Britain's Pacific Asia Program and director of studies at the International Institute for Strategic Studies in London.
+The writer is director of studies at the International Institute for Strategic Studies.
 He contributed this comment to the International Herald Tribune.